-The entrepreneur decided to come back to the Republic of Moldova after having completed her studies abroad in Romania, the Netherlands and the United States.
-Her decision was influenced by several factors, one of them being the interest to engage in a family business managed by her parents.
-Being a specialist in economics, she decided to give one more commitment, working with her mother in the vineyard owned by her parents: „I used to offer my support for the things I am good at.
-Harvesting, tying, all processes women were being involved directly (...)
-Since 1940, in our family no man was born, all men came to our family via marriage.
-I did not feel the difference.
-It is like being unable to drive a car.
-I haven’t thought like that.
-I knew that at the age of 18 I had to obtain my driving license if I had to drive a tractor.
-If we have to learn about the chemical composition of sprinkling, although we have no idea about it, we will learn about it, even though we make mistakes”, Diana says.
+The entrepreneur decided to come back to the Republic of Moldova after completing her economics studies abroad in Romania, the Netherlands and the United States.
+Her decision was influenced by several factors, one of them being her interest in working with her mother at her parents’ vineyard.
+“I offered my support for the things I am good at: Harvesting, tying, all processes women were being involved directly (...)
+Since 1940, no man was born in our family – all men came to our family via marriage. (…) I knew that at the age of 18 I had to obtain my driving license if I had to drive a tractor.
+If we have to learn about the chemical composition of sprinkling, although we have no idea about it, we will learn about it, even though we make mistakes,” says Crudu.

-To establish an equal balance between men and women in agriculture, Diana mobilizes more women to become active, to hold leadership positions and to share work done by women with their male partners.
-As the majority of business owners are men, Diana believes that it is very important for more and more women to realize that they may get support if creating initiative and support groups to start and develop business in Moldova.
-This can be also achieved by organizing fairs and events, where women entrepreneurs would be the priority.
-“We were 8 people at the first event, 7 of us being women and 1 being a man.
+“We were eight people at the first event – seven of us being women.
 Not so many people believed that this event would be a successful one but I believed that people would be willing to support local producers.
-I have organized events in Chisinau as well, in the city center.
-In 2019, I have organized a fair of sweet gifts for women.
-Subsequently, I have organized a series of events where I helped berry growers sell lots of tons of berries, without throwing anything”, Diana mentioned.
+I have organized events in Chisinau as well, in the city centre.
+In 2019, I organized a fair of sweet gifts for women.
+Subsequently, I organized a series of events where I helped berry-growers sell many tons of berries,” Crudu mentioned.

-After all, the experience gained by Diana and efforts made by her in organizing these events, made her understand an important factor that hardens the activities carried out by women entrepreneurs in the Republic of Moldova.
-This is the lack of digital education, which is important especially in the context of a COVID-19 world.
-“I noticed that people from the region do not have a good understanding of digital tools which could help them promote their products.
-There’s a need for education in this context - how to promote your products.
+The experience Crudu gained in organizing these events helped her understand an important barrier to the activities carried out by Moldovan women entrepreneurs: the lack of digital education, which has become especially important in a COVID-19 world.
+“I noticed that people from the region do not have a good understanding of digital tools that could help them promote their products.
+There’s a need for education in this context: how to promote your products.
 This is what small businesses managed by Moldovan women miss.
-I try to help them in any way I can”, the entrepreneur mentioned.
+I try to help them in any way I can,” adds the entrepreneur.